These easy Frozen Chocolate Banana Bites are the healthiest frozen dessert you will ever make.

-- Almond butter – the best swap to peanut butter to decrease saturated fat.
+- Almond butter – the best swap for peanut butter to decrease saturated fat.

 - Sunflower seed butter for a nut-free option.

-- Date caramel paste – my favorite option, combined with peanut it the frozen banana bites taste like a healthy version of frozen snickers.
+- Date caramel paste – my favorite option, combined with peanuts, the frozen banana bites taste like a healthy version of frozen snickers.